rseghier/fin_yoga2/README.md

 # FindYoga - Yoga Studio Directory

 A Next.js website that helps users find yoga studios in their area.
-Built with Next.js, Tailwind CSS, and MDX for content management.
+Built with Next.js, Tailwind CSS, and MDX for content management

 ## Project Structure